patrickt/pony/README.md

 Debugging
 =========

 If you find a bug, please file it on the bug tracker.
-If you're having trouble triaging a bug, I recommend loading up Repl.hs, which provides access to Pony's subcomponents, in GHCi.
+If you're having trouble triaging a bug, run `cabal-dev ghci` in the Pony root folder; it will load all of Pony's components into a ghci instance.

 --
 Patrick Thomson